How To Install Board And Batten Siding | The Complete Guide

 Is Board and Batten Siding A Traditional Or Modern Look?

 Even though board and batten is an older siding style, it is viewed as a modern look.
-Traditionally this style was created to be an exertion siding.
+Traditionally this style was created to be an exterior siding.
 However, this siding has become increasingly popular for interior usage as well.
-Commonly you will see this look at the entryway of the home.
+Commonly, you will see this look at the entryway of the home.

 What Kind Of Materials Can Board and Batten Siding Be Found in?